 What Do PSAT Scores Mean?

-If you recently took the PSAT, you might want better to understand your PSAT score's meaning.
+If you're a high school student who recently took the PSAT, you might be curious what your PSAT score means.
 Even though scores come with a full report, the information provided can sometimes still use some explaining.
-Here, we break down the significance of each number and what you should do now.

 You can sign into your College Board account to see your score report.
 When you do, you'll notice sections highlighting your PSAT Total Score, Section Scores, Test Scores, and places to click in and see Score Details, Test Questions, and more.